-Medical translation is a specialised translation type that involves the translation of texts related to health care, medical devices and documentation for clinical and regulatory purposes.
+Medical translation is a specialised translation type.
+It involves the translation of texts related to health care, medical devices and documentation for clinical and regulatory purposes.

 What documents need medical translation?

-Medical translation is one of the most regulated segments of the translation industry since errors in medical translation could have very severe consequences.
+Errors in medical translation could have very severe consequences.
+As a result, it is one of the most regulated segments of the translation industry.
 For example, the European Union Medical Device Regulation makes clear that medical device documentation commercialised within the EU must be translated into all 24 official EU languages.

-Medical translation requirements vary depending on the type of document in question and the target markets.
+Requirements for this translation type vary depending on the specific document and the target market.
 In most markets, public-facing documents (such as patient information leaflets, informed consent forms, etc.) need to be translated into the local language, which may be a minority language.
 Material aimed at healthcare professionals (such as medical device user manuals) must often be translated too.

-Examples of medical documents that need translation are:
+These are some examples of medical documents that need translation:

 - Clinical protocols